Nonlinear dynamics of femtosecond laser interaction with the central nervous system in zebrafish: Acknowledgment

 \section{Acknowledgment}

 We thank Casandra Cecilia Carrillo Mendez and Olga Stelmakh for excellent fish care.
-H.F. acknowledges financial support from Max Planck Society.
-D.W. acknowledges financial support from the Deutsche Forschungsgemeinschaft (project number 460333672 – CRC 1540 Exploring Brain Mechanics (subproject B05).
-S.J. acknowledges funding of the Erlangen Graduate School in Advanced Optical Technologies by the Bavarian State Ministry for Science and Art.
+H.F. acknowledges financial support from the Max Planck Society.
+D.W. acknowledges financial support from the Deutsche Forschungsgemeinschaft (project number 460333672 – CRC1540 Exploring Brain Mechanics (subproject B05)).
+S.J. acknowledges the Erlangen Graduate School scholarship in Advanced Optical Technologies by the Bavarian State Ministry for Science and Art.